dappgenie/icb-blog/content/en/investment/1_how-to-get-cashback-on-every-purchase-a-beginners-guide.md

 date: 30/03/2025
 description: The world of cashback has evolved dramatically with innovative mobile applications.
 Discover the five cutting-edge cashback apps that are redefining how consumers save money and earn rewards on everyday purchases.
 tags:
-  - Cashback
-  - Mobile Apps
+  - investment
-  - Shopping
+  - technology
-  - Personal Finance
+  - lifestyle
 image: "https://www.indiancashback.com/img/og-image.png"
 readingTime: "3"
 ---